 Common types of compulsive behavior in people with OCD include:

-Not all compulsive behaviors will be obvious to other people.
+Not all compulsive behaviors will be evident to other people.

 Obsessive Compulsive Disorder (OCD) Test & Self-Assessment